egarrisxn/egxworld-v1/README.md

 ## Installation

-_Note: installation & deployment instructions use the npm package manager, but you may use the package manager of your choice._
+_Note: installation & deployment instructions use the pnpm package manager, but you may use the package manager of your choice._

 If you'd like to use this project as a starting point for inspiration, follow these steps!

-1. Clone the repository: `git clone git@github.com:egarrisxn/egxworld.git`
+1. Clone the repository: `git@github.com:egarrisxn/egxworld-v1.git`
-2. Navigate to the project directory: `cd egxworld`
+2. Navigate to the project directory: `cd egxworld-v1`
-3. Install dependencies: `npm install`
+3. Install dependencies: `pnpm install`
-4. Start the development server: `npm run dev`
+4. Start the development server: `pnpm run dev`

 ## Deployment